 Rearrange event fields

-Use the arrows to move a field up or down in the field order:
+- Use the arrows on the right side to move a field up or down in the field order.

 The event editor will reflect the changed field order immediately.